gshipley/enterprise_training/AdminTraining.md

 * text editor
 * networking tools

 At this point, we should have a complete OpenShift Enterprise installation working correctly on the lab machines that were provided to you by the instructor.
-During the next portion of the training, we will be focussing on administration and usage of the OpenShift PaaS.
-To make performing these tasks easier, it is suggested that you add the DNS server that we created in Lab 2 to be the first nameserver that your local machine uses to resolve hostnames.
-The process for this varies depending on  operating system.
-We will cover the configuration for both the Linux and Mac Operating systems.
-If you are using a Microsoft Windows machine, consult the instructor for instructions on how to perform this lab.
+During the next portion of the training, we will be focussing on administration and usage of the OpenShift Enterprise PaaS.
+To make performing these tasks easier, it is suggested that you add the DNS server that we created in lab 2 to be the first nameserver that your local machine uses to resolve hostnames.
+The process for this varies depending on the operating system.
+This lab manual will cover the configuration for both the Linux and Mac operating systems.
+If you are using a Microsoft Windows operating system, consult the instructor for instructions on how to perform this lab.

 ##**Configuring example.com resolution for Linux**

-If you are using Linux, the process for updating DNS is straightforward.
-Simple edit the */etc/resolv.conf* configuration file and add the IP address of you broker node as the first entry.
-For example, add the following at the top of the file, replacing the 10.x.x.x IP address with the correct one from your broker node.
+If you are using Linux, the process for updating your name server is straightforward.
+Simply edit the */etc/resolv.conf* configuration file and add the IP address of your broker node as the first entry.
+For example, add the following at the top of the file, replacing the 10.x.x.x IP address with the correct address of your broker node.

 	nameserver 10.4.59.x

-Once you have added the above nameserver, you should be able to communicate with your OpenShift Enterprise PaaS by using the hostnames.
+Once you have added the above nameserver, you should be able to communicate with your OpenShift Enterprise PaaS by using the server hostname.
 To test this out, ping the broker and node hosts from your local machine:

 	$ ping broker.example.com
 	$ ping node.example.com

 ##**Configuring example.com resolution for OS X**

-If you are using OSX, you will notice that the operating does indeed have a */etc/resolv.conf* configuration file.
+If you are using OSX, you will notice that the operating has a */etc/resolv.conf* configuration file.
 However, the operating system does not respect this file and requires users to edit the DNS servers via the *System Preferences* tool.

 Open up the *System Preferences* tool and select the *Network* utility:

 ![](http://training.runcloudrun.com/images/network.png)

-In the bottom left hand corner of the *Network* utility, ensure that the lock is unlocked so that you can make changes to the configuration.
-Once you have unlocked the system for changes, located the Ethernet device that is providing connectivity for your machine and click the advanced button:
+On the bottom left hand corner of the *Network* utility, ensure that the lock button is unlocked to enable user modifications to the DNS configuration.
+Once you have unlocked the system for changes, locate the ethernet device that is providing connectivity for your machine and click the advanced button:

 ![](http://training.runcloudrun.com/images/network2.png)